 A list of certification dates, expiry dates and next upcoming intermediate certification dates for the bunkering used equipment should be provided and exchanged.
 The validation of the certificates has to be performed before liquefied natural gas (LNG) bunkering commences.
+For this item, the involved parties only check and sign for their own responsibilities.

-Vessels in possession of an inspection certificate shall be subject to the requirements of the Rhine Vessel Inspection Regulations (RVIR) as well as the ES-TRIN, in particular Annex 8 (2.8)
+Vessels in possession of an inspection certificate or Union certificate shall be subject to the requirements of the European standard laying down technical requirements for inland navigation vessels (ES-TRIN), in particular annex 8 (2.1.7).

-11. The procedures for bunkering, cooling down and purging operations have been agreed upon by ship and bunker station.
+11. The procedures for bunkering, cooling down and purging operations have been agreed upon.

 The procedures for the intended liquefied natural gas (LNG) bunker operation should be pre planned.
-They should be discussed and agreed upon by the ship's master, liquefied natural gas (LNG) bunker station operator and if applicable terminal / berth representative prior to the start of the operations.
+They should be discussed and agreed upon by the ship's master, liquefied natural gas (LNG) bunker truck operator and if applicable bunkering location representative prior to the start of the operations.
 Agreed arrangements should be formally recorded.
 Any change in the agreed procedure that could affect the operation should be discussed by the involved parties and agreed upon.
 After agreement by the involved parties, substantial changes should be laid down in writing as soon as possible and in sufficient time before the change in procedure takes place.

-12. The system and method of electrical insulation have been agreed upon by ship and bunker station.
+12. The system and method of electrical insulation have been agreed upon.

 The system and method of electrical insulation in the liquefied natural gas (LNG) bunker connection should be pre planned.
-They should be discussed and agreed upon by the ship's master, liquefied natural gas (LNG) bunker station operator and if applicable terminal / berth representative prior to the start of the operations.
+They should be discussed and agreed upon by the ship's master, liquefied natural gas (LNG) bunker truck operator and if applicable bunkering location representative prior to the start of the operations.

-Vessels navigating on the Rhine shall be subject to the RPR, in particular Article 15.07(5)(a) and (7)(d).
+Vessels navigating on the Rhine shall be subject to the RPR, in particular article 15.07(5)(a) and (7)(d).

-13. The restricted bunker area has been agreed upon and designated.
+13. The bunker area on the shore has been agreed upon.

-Vessels navigating on the Rhine shall be subject to the requirements of the RPR, in particular Article 1.01(ae), Article 8.11(3) and Article 15.07(4).
+Vessels navigating on the Rhine shall be subject to the requirements of the RPR, in particular article 1.01(ae), article 8.11(3) and article 15.07(4).
 The bunker area is defined by the RPR as "the area situated within a radius of 20 metres of the bunkering connection".

-If applicable restricted area requirements from the liquefied natural gas (LNG) bunkerstation, terminal / berth and local authorities should be taken into account and incorporated.
+If applicable restricted area requirements from the liquefied natural gas (LNG) bunker truck operator, bunkering location operator and local authorities should be taken into account and incorporated.